Written by: MediHealth PRO Editorial Team

 However, reduced response to name can sometimes be an early sign of social communication differences, so it is worth monitoring over time.

-Q5: How do I test my baby’s name response at home?
+Q5: How can I test my baby’s name response at home?

 You can try a simple check at home: